 The dead weight loading on the supports was calculated by CB&I using a beam analysis code called RISA-2D (mentioned on pg 6 of T940074).
 The results of this beam analysis were reported in CB&I’s document “Final Design Review Data Package (CDRL 15, DRD 09, for the “BT design and qualification” contract).
 Document C960366-v1 uses the beam analysis from these original design calculations (cited on last page, CDRL#15, DRD#9, Item IV, section 5).
 For the FCT a beam finite element analysis is in preparation using Ansys.

-Action item: Complete the Ansys FCT FEA.
+PDR Action item: Complete the Ansys FCT FEA.

 Seismic Loads